mtxrii/Chain-API/README.md

 A [blockchain](https://en.wikipedia.org/wiki/Blockchain#Structure) is essentially just a series of blocks, or nodes.
 Each node contains an id, a timestamp, and a hash of the previous node, along with whatever data you store in it.
 Conventionally, every x entries to a block, or every predetermied time interval, the block is sealed.
 A hash for everything in this block is then generated, which is stored in the next block.
 This way every block contains a hash of the previous one, so if any alterations are made to the data in one block, that block's hash would need to be re-evaluated, changing the hash of the next block, and every block after that.
 So the validity of the information in the blocks after the most recent one can be easily verified.

 Most large scale blockchains are decentralized, with each contributor having a local copy of the constantly-updated chain.
-However this API is only meant to be used for blockchains local to one runtime.
+This API allows for saving to and reading from files containing blockchains, making it easy to have decentralized blockchains on different runtimes all synchronizing with (and continuously verifying) one file.

 # Usage